juliopezua/session-6/README.md

     ]);
 ```

+* `otherwise` - defines a fallback route to redirect to, when no route definition matches the current URL
+* `:recipeId` - the $route service uses the route declaration — '/phones/:recipeId' — as a template that is matched against the current URL.
+All variables defined with the : prefix are extracted into the (injectable) $routeParams object.

+Add a link to `app.config.js` to index.html (after the app.module.js):

+`<script src="app.config.js"></script>`

-Now, clicking on the inidivual recipe shows a new addres in the browser's location bar.
+Now, clicking on the inidivual recipe shows a new address in the browser's location bar.
+(Resist the tempatation to use the navbar on the top of the document for now.
+It is not part of the angular application.)

 We optionally use $locationProvider.hashPrefix() to set the hash-prefix (`#`) to !.
 This prefix will appear in the links to our client-side routes, right after the hash (`#`) symbol and before the actual path (e.g. index.html#!/some/path).